Uncertainty quantification for Markov chain induced martingales with application to temporal difference learning: Main results

 where $\{ \mathcal{F}_{i} \}_{i=0}^{n}$ is the natural filtration induced by the Markov chain.
 However, since this quantity is not measurable with respect to the trivial $\sigma$-field $\mathscr{F}_0$, we further control the difference between the traces of $\bar{\bm{\Sigma}}_n$ and $\bm{\Sigma}_n$ using a one-dimensional Hoeffding's inequality for Markov chains by \cite{Fan2021Hoeffding} (Theorem \ref{thm:markov-hoeffding-1d} in the appendix), which leads to the first two terms in the upper bound \eqref{eq:matrix-Bernstein}.
 Notice that, assuming for simplicity that only $n$ and $d$ vary in the bound, the second and third terms on the right hand side of \eqref{eq:matrix-Bernstein} both converge faster than $n^{-1/2}$, so Theorem \ref{thm:matrix-bernstein-mtg} shows that the sample mean of the sequence $\{\bm{f}_i\}$ converges to $\bm{0}$ in Euclidean norm at a rate determined by $\sqrt{ \mathsf{Tr}(\bm{\Sigma}_n)/n}$ with high probability, just like in the i.i.d. case.
 This bound plays a key role in our analysis of TD learning in Section~\ref{sec:TD} and can be potentially used to understand the concentration of other machine learning algorithms.

-In our next result, we establish a high-dimensional Berry-Esseen bound for bounded Markov chain induced martingales in the convex distance, which is amenable to constructing confidence regions/sets, a task that would be otherwise difficult in other metrics, e.g the Wasserstein distance.
+In our next result, we establish a high-dimensional Berry--Esseen bound for bounded Markov chain induced martingales in the convex distance, which is amenable to constructing confidence regions/sets, a task that would be otherwise difficult in other metrics, e.g the Wasserstein distance.